Nonreciprocal quantum information processing with superconducting diodes in circuit quantum electrodynamics: Results

-To verify that the nonreciprocal transient quantum correlation really corresponds to a Bell‐type superposition shown in Eq.~\ref{eq:bell-state-diode}, we perform full two‐qubit state tomography at the half-iSWAP time \(t = \pi/4J\).
+\addAA{Next, we demonstrate a verifiable advantage of SD.
+We perform two‐qubit state tomography at \(t = \pi/4J\).
 We stimulate the standard 16‐basis measurement protocol \cite{James2001,Paris2004,Lvovsky2009, Mahler2013,Ferrie2014,DiCarlo2009,Egger2014,Bialczak2010,Gambetta2011,Eichler2011,Neeley2010,Kamal2011,Abdo2013,Bernier2017,Ranzani2015} (combinations of \(\{I,X,Y,Z\}\) on each qubit) using linear reconstruction.
-While our starting point is the numerically evaluated Bell state in presence of qubit relaxation ($\gamma_1$) and collective cross-decay ($\Gamma$), the tomographic representation provides benchmark signals to probe SD mediated nonreciprocal entanglement generation.
+While our starting point is the numerically evaluated denisty matrix, $\rho(t)$, in presence of collective cross-decay ($\Gamma$), the tomographic representation provides a clear benchmark to probe SD advatange in directional signal routing, (SI section S6 for more details).
+We supplement the tomographic visualization with CHSH parameter, determined via the Horodecki criterion~\cite{horodecki2009quantum}, to show that the half-iSWAP indeed generates nonreciprocal non-deterministic entanglement.}